bottled-lightning/Toy-Engine/README.md

 Double note: MinGW on Windows specifically only partially supports the C++11 features we are planning to use so, at least on Windows, please use MSVC 13 and up or [MinGW-w64](http://mingw-w64.sourceforge.net/download.php#mingw-builds)

-###How to Use Custom Grammar !!NOT YET IMPLEMENTED!!
-- edit provided flex and bison files and compile as normally
-- `make configuration` to generate c header files and config_parser.so

 How to Run
 ==========
 Toy-Engine executable looks for configuration file path in environment variable or labeled on the command line.
-The configuration file must have the path to the modules shared library outputted by `make modules` in order to dynamically load each plugin.
+The configuration file must have the path to the modules shared library outputted by `make modules` in order to dynamically load each plugin, or it must be specified on command line.
+Command line will take precedence.

 ###Usage
 - `TOYENGINE_CFG=~/config.cfg && ./Toy-Engine`